 It’s definitely possible to make money blogging… but it helps a lot if you’ve chosen a popular and profitable niche.

 Making money from a personal blog is trickier.
-If you already have an existing platform or online presence, then you could certainly use your blog as a marketing tool to promote your products or services.
+If you already have an existing platform or online presence, you could use your blog as a marketing tool to promote your products or services.

 What if you don’t already have a platform?
 Before you go down the route of making money from your personal blog, it’s worth thinking carefully about what you enjoy most about blogging.
 If you simply like to blog as a creative outlet and a way to keep in touch with friends and family, you might decide you’d prefer not to get to grips with digital marketing and monetization.

-Another option is to allow your blog to evolve over time into a different type of blog.
+Another option is to allow your blog to evolve into a different type of blog.
 Perhaps your stories about getting out of debt will lead to you running a personal finance blog – or maybe your funny anecdotes about getting through airports with four kids will pave the way for a travel blog.

 How to Make Money from a Personal Blog